-After topping the class in high school, Maryellen is studying a double degree in psychology and law at university.
+After topping the class in high school, Maryellen is studying law at university.
 She readily embraces new ideas, is super-keen about being the healthiest she possibly can and is unstoppably idealistic and positive.

 “When I was seven or eight years old, my favourite toy was my Tamagotchi—I had two!
 We weren’t allowed to have it in school, but I would keep it on a line around my neck, tucked under my school uniform.”

 Rachel isn’t the loudest person in the room but she possesses an intense passion.
 When she speaks it’s worth listening to.
 With a background in communication and project management she’s a strategic thinker who can quickly grasp issues and identify solutions.
 Rachel is now taking on one of the biggest challenges of her life: being a mum.